debasish005/Spotify-Clone/README.md

 # Spotify-Clone
-This is a Clone of Spotify
+This is a Clone of Amazon